 Surface dressing is usually completed at each site within the day.
 Depending on how busy the road is and how quickly the chippings bed in, loose chippings may be swept up on several occasions for approximately one month.
 Line markings and cats' eyes are replaced after then.

 The surface dressing season is between about April and September.
 Surface dressing can only be done in the summer as the warmer weather is needed to help the chippings bind to the bitumen.
-Also it is less likely to rain, meaning the bitumen and chippings will bind to the road surface better.
-Work on busier routes doesn’t usually happen at peak times.
+Also it's less likely to rain, meaning the bitumen and chippings will bind to the road surface better.
+Work on busier routes doesn't usually happen at peak times.

 If a road has deteriorated too much – the fundamental structure of the road is in too poor a condition – it will be considered for resurfacing or more extensive work when the road can be made a priority for funding.

 Resurfacing takes much longer.
 Often the road has to be closed completely and traffic diverted meaning longer journey times and potentially more congestion.